ansep/groupbuy/README.md

     "role": ["BUYER"]
 }
 ```
-- `PATCH /api/user` to edit a user's information, all fields are optional
+- `PATCH /api/user` to edit a user's information, all fields are optional (authentication required)
 ```
 {
     "email": "newmail@mail.com",